Dominic Stubbings MBACP (registered) counsellor & supervisor

 07596 232 069

 Sometimes it just helps to know someone is there and you're not scraping by alone.
 I offer you the space to get a handle on difficulties or problems you are experiencing at the moment with someone you can trust from outside your immediate circle who will listen, in a confidential, comfortable, quiet and non-judgemental environment.
 I have experience of working with women, men, young people and children.

-I am a professional, fully-qualified, trained counsellor and supervisor in private practice at Phoenix Counselling Kent, registered with the British Association for Counselling & Psychotherapy (BACP) and have over 500 hours experience across 5 years of professional counselling - both as a practitioner, facilitator and a teacher - working with issues such as anxiety and depression.
-Currently, I am training as a psychotherapist.
+I am a professional, fully qualified, trained counsellor, supervisor and trainer, working in private practice at Phoenix Counselling Kent, registered with the British Association for Counselling & Psychotherapy (BACP) and have over 600 hours experience across 5 years of professional counselling, working with issues such as anxiety and depression.
+As a teacher, I deliver counselling training at all levels, including Diploma, Certificate amd Award.
+Currently, I am qualifying as a psychotherapist.

 (The BACP are the main professional body for counselling; safeguarding clients and practitioners.)

 - Counselling Training & facilitation (bespoke training packages tailored specifically to the needs of the organisation)

 - 1-to-1 or small group teaching and tuition (offered to students completing counselling qualifications who may feel they need additional tuition in order to meet criteria etc.)

 THE WAY I WORK:

 My approach is humanistic and compassionate, where I serve as a catalyst for you finding your own resolutions to issues we all face at one point or another in our lives.